mous9270/upsc/README.md

 - `npm run preview` - Preview production build
 - `npm run lint` - Run ESLint

+## Support the Project

+If you find this project helpful, please consider supporting its development:

+1. Star the repository
+2. Share with other UPSC aspirants
+3. Contribute to the project
+4. Report bugs and suggest improvements

 ## License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.